belle2/basf2/skim/doc/index-01-skim.rst

 Testing skim performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Two command-line tools are provided to test the performance of a skim, which are available in the ``PATH`` after setting up the ``basf2`` environment.
+When skims are developed, it is important to test the performance of the skim on a data and on a range of background MC samples.
+Two command-line tools are provided in the skim package to aid in this: ``b2skim-stats-submit`` and ``b2skim-stats-print``.
+They are available in the ``PATH`` after setting up the ``basf2`` environment after calling `b2setup`.
+The former submits a series of test jobs for a skim on data and MC samples, and the latter uses the output files of the jobs to calculate performance statistics for each sample including retention rate, CPU time, and uDST size per event. ``b2skim-stats-print`` also provides estimates for combined MC samples, where the statistics are weighted by the cross-section of each background process.

 First run ``b2skim-stats-submit``, which will submit small skim jobs on test files of MC and data using ``bsub``.
 For example,